keithalewis/math/ep.md

 $\omega\in\Omega$ that occurs.
 Recall if $A$ and $B$ are sets then $B^A = \{f\colon A\to B\}$ is the set of all functions from $A$ to $B$.
 We write $x_i$ for $x(i)$ when $x\in\RR^I$.
-The one period model also specifies a probability measure $P$ on the space of outcomes.
+The one period model also specifies, by hook or by crook, a probability measure $P$ on the space of outcomes.

 <!-- in the modern world -->